 How does TrustPay innovate?

-David Rintel: TrustPay belongs to the first financial institutions within the region that is providing secure e-commerce payments across the EEA area.
+David Rintel: TrustPay belongs to the first financial institution within the region that is providing secure e-commerce payments across the EEA area.
 Since our establishment, we have focused on providing innovative payment services for online businesses with cross-border reach offering a variety of payment solutions, as well as ATM and POS payment processing.

 Payments are a rapidly developing field, with new payment methods continuing to challenge the hegemony of card-based payments, making the payment landscape more fragmented and complicated for merchants to navigate.
 Therefore, it is paramount for a payment provider to have advanced in-house tech capabilities to continuously address various pain points of its merchants.
 These include support of various payment methods, currencies, risk management as well as proper financial reconciliation, which is often underestimated.